 The Office of Cannabis Management Regulates Cannabis in Minnesota

 Cannabis businesses in Minnesota are regulated by the Office of Cannabis Management (OCM), the state agency created by the Minnesota Cannabis Act (Minn.
 Stat. ch.
 342, passed in 2023).
-The OCM's website is mn.gov/ocm.
+The OCM’s website is mn.gov/ocm.
+Unlike many state licensing regimes, the cannabis framework consolidates licensing, compliance, and enforcement in a single agency rather than distributing authority across multiple departments.

 The OCM handles all cannabis business licensing, compliance, and enforcement.
 It is not part of the Minnesota Department of Health.
-While the Department of Health previously oversaw the state's limited medical cannabis program, all cannabis regulation—including licensing, rulemaking, inspections, and enforcement—now falls under the OCM.
+While the Department of Health previously oversaw the state’s limited medical cannabis program, all cannabis regulation (including licensing, rulemaking, inspections, and enforcement) now falls under the OCM.
 The OCM also oversees the statewide monitoring system (seed-to-sale tracking) that transporters are required to use.

 What a Cannabis Transporter License Allows